-- The proposed qualification must be appropriate for the intended occupation. - Note: if funded, organisations will need to provide a copy of the Training Plan for each employed recruit.
+- The proposed qualification must be appropriate for the intended occupation. - Note: if funded, organisations will need to provide a copy of the Approved Training Contract and Letter from Training Services for Apprentices and Trainees, and a Training Plan for Cadets.